ZTX-Foundation/tuxedo/doc/features/Harvesting.md

 This feature covers the basics of harvesting from within the game, as it relates to the ZTX protocol contracts.
 Harvesting does not involve NFTs.

 ## Expedite
 During the game, it's possible that a user may wish to expedite their harvesting for a fee.
 The fee can be paid in either `$ZTX` or `ETH`.
-The contract just takes payment and emits an event.
+The contract just takes payment and emits a `TakePayment` event.
 It does not change game state.

 ### Generate a signed hash
 Before taking payment, you need to generate a signed hash.
 The hash must be signed by an EOA that has the `GAME_CONSUMER_NOTARY` role.
 The hash can be generated off-chain or on-chain.
 To generate the hash on-chain, you need to call `getHash()`.
 See [GameConsumer](../contracts/game/GameConsumer.md#gethash) for more details.